HarvardPL/formulog/examples/tutorial.md

 It works!
 How about if we bind that function, but do not actually use it?
-(Note that lambdas need to be annotated with a type, as there are no rules for synthesizing a type for a lambda.)
+(Note that lambdas need to be annotated with a type using the `e_annot` constructor, as there are no rules for synthesizing a type for a lambda.)

 ```
 (*